So what is a cycle? A ride in the park? Or an uncontrollable economic helter-skelter?

 So, having been so critical of my friends in the industry, what would I do in your shoes?

 First, I would buy fewer shoes.
 Then I would establish a plan to remove an incremental 1 percent to 2 percent from my core fixed operating costs per year, regardless of revenue improvements.
-Not for greedy, disinterested shareholders, but to protect and grow the business.
 For a typical newspaper with a 15 percent operating margin, an incremental 1 percent annual cost-savings would in five years generate 4.2 percent in revenue that could be devoted to new product development.